 All students begin their studies with our Summer Digital Journalism Immersion program (Journalism 528).
-This program allows all incoming journalism graduate students to learn in USC’s state-of-the-art Julie Chen/Leslie Moonves and CBS Media Center.
+This program allows all incoming journalism graduate students to learn in USC Annenberg’s state-of-the-art Media Center.
 Students work with an assigned faculty adviser to help customize their curricula.

 In the fall, incoming students take a common course (Journalism 595: “Critical Thinking: The Art and Science of Not Getting Fooled”) that prepares them with the foundations of public-interest journalism.
 Students start working on their culminating projects through the master’s thesis coursework.

 In the spring, students are encouraged to focus on in-depth reporting pieces.
 Student projects are overseen by faculty with expertise in these areas.
 Students can customize a curriculum both within USC Annenberg and across USC’s other academic programs.
 Specialized journalism students have the opportunity to spend the entire semester embedded with their stories.